Day of Event Questions

 Is there food at the Walk?

-Walkers who raise $100 or more and all patients and survivors will receive an illuminated lantern, a Light The Night t-shirt and a wristband which entitles the walker to food.
+Walkers who personally raise $100+ and all patients and survivors will receive an illuminated lantern, a Light The Night t-shirt and a wristband which entitles the walker to food.

 Food trucks will be present with food for purchase.